11th Workshop on Programming Language Approaches to Concurrency- & Communication-cEntric SoftwarePLACES 2019

 Call for Papers

 Submissions are invited in the general area of programming language approaches to concurrency, communication and distribution, ranging from foundational issues, through language implementations, to applications and case studies.
 Submissions will be peer-reviewed by a minimum of three reviewers, with the aim of allocating at least one expert reviewer.
 Papers are reviewed based on their novelty, clarity, and technical soundness.
-Submissions must be formatted in EPTCS format, containing a maximum of 8 pages (with no restriction on bibliography or appendices, which the reviewers need not read).
+Submissions must not be submitted for publication elsewhere and must be formatted in EPTCS format, containing a maximum of 8 pages (with no restriction on bibliography or appendices, which the reviewers need not read).
+Accepted papers will be published as an issue of EPTCS.

 Relevant topics include, but are not limited to: